sumitarav/sumit.iitp-/README.md

+# Sumit.iitp-
-# Sumit.iitp- Author: Sumit kumar
+This is my 1st repos = Author: Sumit kumar